Table of contents

 Notes:

 We are transforming population and migration statistics, developing methods that make more use of administrative data.
-Understanding the strengths and limitations of each data source is an important part of this transformed system.
-See our How we are improving population and migration statistics article and our Methods to produce provisional long-term international migration estimates methodology for more information.
+Understanding the strengths and limitations of each data source is an important part of this transformed system, which you can read about in our Long-term international migration: quality assuring administrative data article.
+See our progress update for more information.

-As part of the quality assurance of our new methods our Estimating UK international migration: 2012 to 2021 article provides comparisons with other sources to demonstrate confidence in these updated estimates up to year ending (YE) June 2021.
-In this bulletin, we have included data up to YE June 2023 to show comparisons with the most recent time points.
-The YE June 2023 estimates are provisional and provide an early indication of migration at this point in time, however in comparing with other sources of information on migration trends we can have confidence in these initial estimates of immigration (Figure 8).
+In this bulletin, we have included data up to the year ending (YE) December 2023 to show comparisons with the most recent time points.
+The YE December 2023 estimates are provisional and provide an early indication of migration at this point in time, however, in comparing with other sources of information on migration trends we can have confidence in these initial estimates of immigration (Figure 8).

 Figure 8: Estimates of non-EU immigration compared with other available data sources